cloudfoundry/cloud_controller_ng/spec/README.md

 #### API Version Spec

-This [test](spec/api/api_version_spec.rb) exists to remind developers when they are making user facing changes to the API.
+This [test](spec/api/api_version_spec.rb) exists to remind developers when they are making user facing changes to the API, and to be mindful of any potentially backwards incompatible changes.

 ### Service Broker API Compatibility